An Englishman in Patagonia

 Cheques should be made out to ‘John Pilkington’ and include a UK sort code.

-We’re sorry but we can only accept cheques drawn in sterling.
+We’re sorry but John can only accept cheques drawn in sterling.

-Items within the UK will be sent by first class post, and to other destinations by airmail.
+Items to UK addresses are sent by first class post, and to other destinations by airmail.

 Don’t forget to say if you’d like the book signed with a special dedication!